Frequently Asked Questions About Gen-AI

 May I use ChatGPT or other Gen-AI tools in my coursework?

 Answer: Some instructors may permit or even encourage some uses of Gen-AI in your coursework.
 When in doubt about whether a particular way of using these tools is permissible, talk with your instructor.
-If you have used AI in completing an assignment, even in ways explicitly permitted by the instructor, you should clearly indicate the tool used, how you used it, the prompts you used, and when appropriate your efforts to fact-check the results.
-These tools draw on information published on the internet without regard to its accuracy, and their output often includes misleading, biased, or false content.
-They often deliver inaccurate responses, attribute content to the wrong source, and even invent “sources” that don’t exist.
+If you have used AI in completing an assignment, even in ways explicitly permitted by the instructor, you should clearly indicate the tool used, how you used it, the prompts you used, and when appropriate, your efforts to fact-check the results.
+These tools draw on information published on the internet without regard to its accuracy, and their output may include misleading, biased, or false content.
+They sometimes deliver inaccurate responses, attribute content to the wrong source, and even invent “sources” that don’t exist.
 You should always critically assess the responses generated by the tools and check factual claims against reliable sources.

 When do I need to acknowledge that I have used a Gen-AI tool in my coursework?